With some of Denmark's best mountain bike trails, you are guaranteed a wonderful time in the forest. Here you will find trails for all skill levels.

 - Avoid paths for horseback riding, hiking etc. outside forest roads.

-- Biking on ancient monuments, burial mounds, dikes and stairs it not allowed.
+- Biking on ancient monuments, burial mounds, dikes and stairs is not allowed.

 - Biking in private forests is not allowed from sundown to 6:00 in the morning.

-- Adjust your speed and keep your distance - the Danish Road Traffic Act also apply to the nature.
+- Adjust your speed and keep your distance - the Danish Road Traffic Act also applies to nature.

-- Ride with others, and remember helmet, phone, 112-app and Health Insurance-card.
+- Ride with others, and remember the helmet, phone, 112-app and Health Insurance-card.

 - Protect the trails in periods with bad weather by using solid tracks and forest roads.

 - Ride at an easy pace when you meet others.
-As early as possible, use a bell or a verbal “ding-ding” to alert that you are approaching.
+As early as possible, use the bell or a verbal “ding-ding” to alert that you are approaching.